Economy crisis saves Spanish ruins but buries future

 The youth are not the only ones who have failed to recognize the historical value of the land underneath their beer bottles.

-The Montelirio dolmen, a unique two-chamber structure in neighbouring Castilleja de Guzman, was nearly suffocated by plans to build a supermarket and a retirement home.
+The Montelirio dolmen, a unique two-chamber structure in neighboring Castilleja de Guzman, was nearly suffocated by plans to build a supermarket and a retirement home.

 APPARENT LEADER BURIED WITH 19 WOMEN